 Annoyed by a salon insisting on an allergy test ahead of booking in for a balayage?
-We ask stylists why it’s so important, and what you can do to avoid any potential reactions
+As hairdressers across the UK reopen, we ask colourists why it’s more important than ever

 “Allergy alert tests are vital to protect clients,” says Hilary Hall, chief executive of the National Hairdressing and Beauty Federation.
 Allergy tests, also known as patch tests, involve having a tiny amount of hair colour dabbed either behind the ear or in the crook of the elbow, where the skin is thin and sensitive.

-Allergic responses aren’t just limited to the blown-out anaphylactic responses you see in tabloid newspapers either.
-From migraines to rashes elsewhere on the body, make sure you know what response signs to look for – your colourist should be able to give you the low-down.
+Allergic responses are not just limited to the blown-out anaphylactic responses you see in tabloid newspapers either.
+From migraines to rashes elsewhere on the body, make sure you know what response signs to look for – your colourist should be able to give you the lowdown.
 Tests should be conducted at least 48 hours before your appointment, and no more than five days before.

-We’re eroding our inherent immunity to possible allergens thanks to over-use of germ-busting cleaning products, so we’re more likely than ever to have some sort of reaction.
+As we’re eroding our inherent immunity to possible allergens thanks to over-use of germ-busting cleaning products, we’re more likely than ever to have some sort of reaction.
 “We forget how dangerous colouring can actually be,” adds Casey.
 “Sure, patch testing sounds boring and monotonous, another trip to make, but it’s so necessary.
-This is why I created #PatchTestParty, to put a fun spin on something that seems so dull.”0
+This is why I created #PatchTestParty, to put a fun spin on something that seems so dull.”